Document Automation

 In 2005, publishing data-driven reports was technically challenging—platforms needed to bundle data storage with presentation.

 In 2025, consuming and rendering structured data is straightforward.
-By separating concerns, Fluvial gives you greater flexibility for distribution, better integration with your existing systems, and freedom to evolve your presentation layer independently.
+By separating concerns, RiskNodes gives you greater flexibility for distribution, better integration with your existing systems, and freedom to evolve your presentation layer independently.

 Most questionnaire platforms offer basic export features—typically PDFs or spreadsheets.